-At the moment you only claim Universal Credit if you meet these conditions:
+Manchester residents in all other postcode areas - you still only claim Universal Credit if you meet these conditions:

 - You are making a new claim for a relevant benefit.
-(You're not affected at the moment if you already get Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, Income Support, Working Tax Credit, or Child Tax Credit).
+If you already get Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, Income Support, Working Tax Credit, or Child Tax Credit you are not affected at the moment .

 - You do not have a disability or long-term illness.

-To claim Universal Credit you must apply online.
-There are no paper forms.
+To claim Universal Credit you can only apply online.

-Don’t worry if you can’t use the internet, there’s free access to the web in lots of places across the city.
-You can get help going online and filling in the form at job centres and many other places - check if you need an appointment.
+There’s free access to the web across the city.
+You can get help to go online and fill in the form at job centres and many other places - but check if you need an appointment.